Scientific name: Parancistrus aurantiacus

 This species inhabits fast streaming biotopes with a lot of oxygen in it.
 Warm water of 25 - 30 °C can be measured in its habitat.
 With its flat body shape, P. aurantiacus hides mostly in narrow rock crevices.

 P. aurantiacus feeds on a broad variety of food.
-Next to small invertebrates, this species also eats greens in form of algea.
+Next to small invertebrates, this species also eats greens in form of algae.
 It also can be observed, that it filters through detritus.

 P. aurantiacus grows rather large and needs therefore space if it is adult.
 Tanks of 120 - 150 cm length are good for a small group of this species.
 Males tend to be a bit territorial, which should be noted when decorating the tank.
 More caves than plecos should be added and a lot of narrow hiding spots between flat stones, help making territories.
 This species prefers bigger to smaller caves, also for breeding.
 As a substrate, sand or gravel can be used.